Preconscious: Characteristics

 Freud saw the preconscious as characterised by reality-testing, recallable memories, and (above all) links to word-presentations—the key distinction from the contents of the unconscious.
 In Chapter 2 of his book, The Ego and the ID, Freud explains that the real difference between an unconscious idea and a preconscious idea is that unconscious ideas are based on unknown material, whereas preconscious ideas are usually brought into consciousness via connections with word-presentations.
 Word-presentations are memory traces that were at one time a perception, and therefore, can become conscious again.
-The only way then, he stated, for something from the unconscious to be brought into the preconscious was by supplying the preconscious with the intermediate links that connect the unconscious thought with an associated word or picture in the preconscious.
+The only way, then, he stated, for something from the unconscious to be brought into the preconscious was by supplying the preconscious with the intermediate links that connect the unconscious thought with an associated word or picture in the preconscious.

 Relation to the Ego, Id, and Superego

-The above described distinctions between the conscious, preconscious, and unconscious represent Freud's spatial systems of the mind.
-In 1923, in addition to these spatial dimensions, Freud introduced three distinct, interacting agents of the mind: the id, ego, and superego.
+The above-described distinctions between the conscious, preconscious, and unconscious represent Freud's spatial systems of the mind.
+In 1923, in addition to these spatial dimensions, Freud introduced three distinct, interacting agents of the mind: the id, ego and superego.
 These three agents are separate and distinct, though somewhat overlapping with Freud's earlier division between conscious, preconscious, and unconscious.

 The ego is the coherent organizational of mental processes, often to which consciousness is attached, but it can also exist in the preconscious by censoring content in the unconscious.
 The ego is also capable of exerting resistance on mental material, and therefore, it is also capable of being unconscious in the dynamic sense.
 The id is the wholly unconscious agent of the mind that consists of drives and repressed material.
 The ego and the id interact, as the ego seeks to bring the influence of the external world to bear on the id.
-In short, the ego represents reason and common sense and the id contains deep seated passions.
-The superego represents an ideal self defined in childhood, largely shaped by resolution of the Oedipal conflict.
+In short, the ego represents reason and common sense, and the id contains deep-seated passions.
+The superego represents an ideal self defined in childhood, largely shaped by the resolution of the Oedipal conflict.